-This maker of building products for commercial and residential customers has been a Fortune 500 company for 65 consecutive years—and a REMEDI client since 1994.
-During that time, the client has relied on consultants from Columbus, Ohio-based EMEDI to manage, monitor, and maintain an EDI environment built on the IBM® Sterling Gentran: Server for Unix platform.
+This maker of building products for commercial and residential customers has been a Fortune 500 company for 65 consecutive years—and a Remedi client since 1994.
+During that time, the client has relied on consultants from Columbus, Ohio-based Remedi to manage, monitor, and maintain an EDI environment built on the IBM® Sterling Gentran: Server for Unix platform.

 As a manufacturer in a fiercely competitive global economy, the client needs to support a complex and ever-growing network of trading partners in 33 countries.
 Their challenge is to do that cost effectively within an EDI environment built on a legacy application.

 Consistent with a company culture built on continuous improvement, the client is carefully evaluating their options for their next EDI integration solution.
 In the meantime, seamlessly flowing EDI data is the lifeblood of their multi-billion-dollar global business.

 Which is why it’s essential that their current EDI system meet the needs of their customers, vendors and carriers across the globe.

 The Remedi team is made up of three EDI consultants, each of whom is responsible for a defined group of trading partners, customers, vendors, and carriers.

 While there is some redundancy when needed (such as vacations) each consultant brings a unique strength to the relationship.